topbitdu/repres-hyper_text/ROADMAP.md

 1. Application helper

 ## v1.2
+1. Improve the Application helper to add the #domain_name method
+2. Improve the Script partial to support the :cdn option
-1. Improve the Meta partial
+3. Improve the Style partial to support the :cdn option